m3data/collective-futurecrafting/pages/craft/protocol.md

 <div class="container">
   <div class="section-heading">
     <h2>A protocol proposition</h2>
-    <p>How might we codesign the digital fabric to support a collective governance, action and intelligence system?</p>
+    <p>How might we collectively craft the digital fabric and social infrastructure to help transform into a planetary scale regenerative civilisation?</p>
     <p>We have some ideas...</p>
-    <p>What is espoused here is a vision of a living infrastructure that can support the emergence of a planetary-scale regenerative civilization.</p>
+    <p>What is espoused here is a vision of a living infrastructure that may support the emergence of a planetary-scale regenerative civilisation on Spaceship Earth.</p>
   </div>
 </div>
 <div class="content-pod-container">